 Almogía is a typical Spanish pueblo blanco and is located only 20 minutes walking or 5 minutes driving from our b&b.
 Discover the beautiful squares, churches and medieval watchtower through the narrow streets of this lovely white village.
 Take a breather in the village square where many locals gather to have their daily chat and have a cerveza or tinto de verano at the local bar.

-Be amazed by the magnificence of Andalusia's second biggest city.
-Plenty of variety for everyone: shops and bars, morning markets, various museums (such as the Picasso museum, car museum, museum of imaginations,…) and monuments, the cathedral, the harbor and last but not least the impressive Moorish Alcazaba fortress.
+Be amazed by the magnificence of Andalusia’s second biggest city.
+Plenty of variety for everyone; shops and bars, morning markets, various museums (such as the Picasso museum, car museum, museum of imaginations,…) and monuments, the cathedral, the harbour and last but not least the impressive Moorish Alcazaba fortress.
 Málaga is a wonderful city to stroll through!

-In this authentic city you go from one historic site to another: Moorish ruins, beautiful churches, prehistoric crypts and the biggest dolmen of Europe.
-Plenty of magnificent miradors (views) will make you watch in shock and awe.
+In this authentic city you go from one historic site to another; Moorish ruins, beautiful churches, prehistoric crypts and the biggest Dolmen of Europe.
+Plenty of magnificent miradors or views will make you watch in shock and awe.
 The many white houses and friendly atmosphere complete the package.

 Andalusia’s largest complex of caves is also located here, its cool underground halls and caverns offer a beautiful route for you to walk through.

 This charming white village is situated in the nature park of Sierras Almijara, Tejeda and Alhama, about 7 kilometres north of Nerja.
 In its glowing narrow streets with their white painted houses you’ll quickly notice how you’ve left all your worries behind and simply enjoy the moment.
 Discover its landmarks and nature while you dive into the simple and romantic atmosphere of one of the most unique white villages in Andalusia.